teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus-reactor.md

 # Consensus Reactor

 Consensus Reactor defines a reactor for the consensus service.
-It contains the ConsensusState service that manages the state of the Tendermint consensus internal state machine.
+It contains the ConsensusState service that manages the state of the teragrid consensus internal state machine.
 When Consensus Reactor is started, it starts Broadcast Routine which starts ConsensusState service.
 Furthermore, for each peer that is added to the Consensus Reactor, it creates (and manages) the known peer state (that is used extensively in gossip routines) and starts the following three routines for the peer p: